geminigrass/FilmLens/README.md

 All data files are put in DataFile folder including:

-1. classic_movies.csv is a file we download form internet whose content is genres and corresponding movies.
+1.classic_movies.csv is a file we download form internet whose content is genres and corresponding movies.

-2. classic_movies_raw.csv whic shows movies and genres of each movie  is processed from classic_movies.csv.
+2.classic_movies_raw.csv whic shows movies and genres of each movie  is processed from classic_movies.csv.
 In classic_movies_clean.csv, we only show one genre for each movie.

 3.reviews_filmx_raw.csv is the html node of reviews scrapped from  rotten tomato website.
 After clean it by removing  stop word and film names, we get review_filmx_clean.txt.